victoriaw2408/victoriaw2408/README.md

 A dynamic pathfinding visualizer that uses **Kruskal's algorithm** to light up the shortest path, showcasing my interest in algorithm visualization and problem-solving.
 The project also includes a **GUI timer** to track the progress and a **Breadth-First Search (BFS)** for alternative pathfinding methods.

+### **Kambaz 📚**
+Kambaz is a full-stack course management web app rebuilt using TypeScript, React, HTML/CSS, and MongoDB.
+It features role-based access for faculty and students, allowing users to create, update, and delete courses, modules, assignments, and quizzes.

 ---